jonnew/cyclops/resources/beta-kit-getting-started-guide.md

   - Using 4 of the 8 mount screws that came in the little plastic bag _outside_ of the enclosure box, install the front panel on the enclosure.
-  - __Note:__ Although they may work, I don't recommend use the screws that came with the box, they are are too tight and weak.
-I had to get the the enclosure manufacture to send me the replacement screws because of this.
+  - __Note:__ Although they may work, I don't recommend use the screws that came with the box: they are are too tight and weak.
+I had to get the the enclosure manufacturer to send me the replacement screws because of this, which are supplied in the little baggie along with the other hardware.

 1. Install the PCB in the enclosure.